SAP/spartacus-docs/_pages/dev/components/shared-components/pagination.md

 ## Component Usage

-The pagination component can be used by any UI that requires to navigate a list of things.
-The pagination component will emit an onclick event to the `viewPageEvent` output, which you can use to take further action.
+The pagination component can be used by any UI that needs to navigate a list of things.
+The pagination component emits an onclick event to the `viewPageEvent` output, which you can use to take further action.

-The following code snippet shows the simple usage of pagination with action links.
+The following code snippet shows a simple example of pagination with action links.

 ```html
 <cx-pagination